 NOT EXPLAINED IN THE OLD TESTAMENT

 The new creation will eventually embrace heaven and earth.
-On rare occasions new heavens and a new earth were mentioned by Israel’s prophets, but into any details they did not go.
-Even in the Unveiling we have only the barest outline, though it is made plain that the present heavens and earth pass away.
+On rare occasions, new heavens and a new earth were mentioned by Israel’s prophets, but into any details, they did not go.
+Even in the Unveiling, we have only the barest outline, though it is made plain that the present heavens and earth pass away.
 Peter also tells of this and shows such things to refer to the day of God, whereas Israel’s blessings through the new birth are confined to the day of the Lord of the Hebrew Scriptures and the Unveiling.

 AN INSTALLMENT OF THE NEW CREATION

 The present economy and the evangel related thereto, produce the ecclesia which is Christ’s body.
-It is the first instalment of the new humanity which comes by the new creation.
+It is the first installment of the new humanity which comes by the new creation.
 This portion of the new humanity is now being created in righteousness and benignity of the truth.
 It requires that we put off the old humanity, for the truth of the evangel shows that the saint, who is a new creation in Christ, really no longer belongs to the race of which Adam is the head.